 MT4: You will find some free cumulative delta indicators out there for metatrader but if you’re using them to trade Forex they won’t be accurate.
 Forex has no centralized exchange so it’s impossible to get accurate order data for volume delta.
 Your only option if you want to continue to trade currencies would be to switch over to futures.

 ThinkorSwim: Doesn’t come standard with cumulative volume delta, but there’s some scripts out there that you can purchase and try.

 Cumulative volume delta is one of the best indicators you can include in your arsenal as an order flow trader.
 It gives you an inside look at buying and selling pressure and how the market is reacting to it.

 Try delta with your current strategy or with a few other components and you won’t be disappointed.
-If you’re interested in delta and order flow trading you definitely should look into footprint charts.
+If you’re interested in additional order flow indicators read this guide.

-Like any trading indicator or tool it will take screen time to be comfortable with volume delta.
+Like any trading indicator, it will take screen time to become proficient with volume delta.
 So get out there and get testing!

 Let me know if you have a question in the comments below!

 Adam is the founder of Jumpstart Trading.
 He began his trading career in 2003 as a proprietary equity trader for GPC, which at the time was the second largest prop firm in the United States.
 While with the firm he achieved top 10 performances and became one of the youngest trainers for the firm.
 In 2008 he moved on to trade his own capital while developing multiple trading strategies and algorithms.
 He has quickly become recognized as one of the elite order flow traders in the industry.
 Today Adam primarily focuses on U.S. Index futures.